 Supported by a New Investigator Research Grant from the Medical Research Council, Dr David Talavera and colleagues are investigating whether some combinations of apparently neutral variants can explain some of the disparities between phenotype and current genetic knowledge.

 Craig's translational research is centred on infection, inflammation and immune responses in cerebrovascular disease.
 A major focus of his research is the approach to improving diagnosis, prevention and treatment of stroke-associated pneumonia.

 Mun-Kit is a research fellow with an interest in understanding the cardiovascular system using genomic approaches.
 He is currently working on mechanistic insights into the non-coding genetic variants associated with congenital heart diseases.

 Training future scientists and doctors

 We are committed to providing the highest quality teaching and research training for postgraduate and undergraduate students and to developing the next generation of clinical and basic science cardiovascular academics.

 More than 80 PhD students contribute to our vibrant and successful postgraduate community.
-Our PIs are involved in the prestigious
+Our PIs are involved in our prestigious postgraduate programmes, including:

 Our Academic Clinical Fellowship programme has been running since 2006.
 It allows fellows to combine clinical training in cardiology with gathering data to allow them to seek either a PhD or a Clinical Fellowship.
 Conversion to externally funded Fellowships is above 85%.
 The first appointees to our programme have now achieved honorary consultant status and senior lectureships.